 California Democrat Local News

-The California Area Chamber of Commerce met for its monthly board meeting, Thursday, Dec.
-11, in the California City Hall meeting room.
+The California Area Chamber of Commerce Board meeting was held Thursday at the California City Hall meeting room.

 Cody Worthley, District 5, and Becky Holloway, District 2, were sworn in by Notary Tasha Knapheide as returning members of the Mid-Mo Ambulance Board of Directors.
 They will each serve three-year terms.
 The swearing in was done during the regular meeting, Wednesday, April 8, at the Tipton district office.
 Following old business, officers were elected by the board.
 The results are: Earl Reuter - president; Cody Worthley - vice president; Becky Holloway - treasurer.
 Brenda West was appointed secretary.

 The Moniteau County Regional Economic Development Council (MRED) board of directors met Wednesday, April 8, at Willow Fork Restaurant, Tipton.

 Voter turnout for the municipal election in Moniteau County Tuesday, April 7, was low, less than 19 percent, with 1,577 of the 8,322 voters people showing up at the voting booths.

 The California Progress, Inc. (CPI) Board of Directors was presented with reports from representatives of the four committees of the California Historic District (CHD).

 Tuesday, April 21, is the date set for the second Central Missouri Community Action (CMCA) Moniteau County Community team meeting.
 The time is 6 p.m. for the dinner, with the meeting to begin at 6:30.
 The location is the California City Hall.